Skip to main contentSkip to navigation

 Affected WD Models

-- ✓WD Elements (older models not encrypted; newer models may be)
+• WD Elements (older models not encrypted; some newer models may require bridge-aware handling)

 Encryption Bridge Repair Cost

 Bridge-only failure with healthy internal drive: $100 if no encryption is involved.
 Encrypted WD models requiring DEK extraction fall into the firmware tier at $600–$900.
-If the internal drive also needs mechanical work, add the standard head swap tier on top.
+If the internal drive also needs mechanical work, we quote the combined mechanical and encryption workflow after evaluation.

 What External Hard Drive Brands Do We Recover?